 Want to see what you’re putting on your skin?
 Check out the Skin Deep cosmetic database.
 It has the ingredients that go into most of the personal care products on the market with a toxicity rating for each one.
 Pretty interesting stuff!

 Les' Serendipity Soaps and Essentials aka (Les' Serendipity Co) These products are not intended to treat, cure, prevent or mitigate any diseases.
+Pregnant, Breastfeeding mothers please check if the essential oils used are not on the avoid list for you.
 Statements made on this web site have not been evaluated by the Food and Drug Administration and should not be used to treat any diseases.